trivechain/triveasset-protocol/docs/Rules.md

 ### params
 The Holders rule can accept a list of JSON object with a single parameter:
-* **address**: A Bitcoin address.
+* **address**: A Trivechain address.
 The asset can only be sent to one of those addresses, so only the limited group that controls this list of addresses can hold the asset.

 ### Inheritance